 'To reconcile' means to bring together.
 This is precisely what Marie writes about.
 Mother and daughter are brought together again, but not in such a way that there is harmony in the relationship.
 Marie discovers the barriers she herself has put up, and lets them go.
 Her mother did not play much part in her daughter's life, but in spite of this, Marie breaks down the self-constructed barriers to reconcile with her mother.
 While Marie tries to understand and hold onto what is happening, her mother's life is nearing its end, and Marie has to let go.
-For Marie, it is about letting go of her own defence mechanisms, and also letting go of the mother she became close to as her life was drawing to a close.
+For Marie, it is about letting go of the mother she became close to as her life was drawing to a close.